jzabinski-dolios/jzabinski-dolios.github.io/README.md

 }
 ```

 Exit animations, done as elements are removed, is a little trickier.
 The parent element holds a `ref` to the exiting element, and uses `Element.animate` to run an animation, waiting for the animation to end before declaring that components can react to the event.
 This allows the animation to complete before removing the element.
 For example:
 ```
 const [blurred, setBlurred] = useState(true);
 const filterOptions = useRef<HTMLDivElement>(null);
 ...
-const animation = filterOptions.current?.animate(fadeAway, effectTiming);
+await filterOptions.current?.animate(fadeAway, effectTiming).finished;
-animation?.addEventListener('animationend', () => setBlurred(true));
+setBlurred(true);
 ```
 And in the template:
 ```